Implement v-model in Vue.js

 </script>

-component we need to manually pass our own modelValue
+component you must manually pass your own modelValue

 prop and bind the update event.
-This time, the event already contains the needed value, so we must return it directly!
+In this case, the event already contains the needed value, so it can be returned directly.

-I’ve copied the styling from the example documentation but here modelValue
+I’ve copied the styling from the example in the documentation but here modelValue

 is used in place of the internal ref enabled

-Since Headless UI also takes accessibility seriously, I’ve included the screen reader description from the example and made it configurable via a property.
+Since Headless UI places a strong emphasis on accessibility, I’ve included the screen reader description from the example and made it configurable via a property.

 Here’s a simple app that uses the toggle to display a different text based on the toggle status.